datacamp-content-public/courses-in-improving-model-performance-with-linear-algebra-in-python/chapter1.md

 # Question 3

 1. Consider the matrix consisting of the first 35 days lines of  ***Quantities1.csv**
-2. Compute the Eigen values and vector of this matrix.
+2. Compute the Eigenvalues and Eigenvectors of this matrix.
 3. What is its inverse?

 # Question 4